 Click the icon above to listen to this audio poem.

-Ron Silliman was born on August 5, 1946 in Pasco, W1 and raised in Albany, California, north of Berkeley.
-He attended San Francisco State University, Merritt College, and the University of California at Berkeley between 1965 and 1970, but left in his senior year during the Vietnam War to perform alternate service as a conscientious objector to the draft.
+Ron Silliman was born on August 5, 1946 in Pasco, Washington, and raised in Albany, California, north of Berkeley.
+He attended San Francisco State University, Merritt College, and the University of California at Berkeley between 1965 and 1970 but left in his senior year during the Vietnam War to perform alternate service as a conscientious objector to the draft.

 Silliman's anthology, In the American Tree (1986), remains a primary resource for readers interested in this literary movement.
 His book of talks and essays, The New Sentence (1987), is reflective of Language Poetry's interest in critical self-examination.
 The book's title essay became synonymous with a resurgence of the prose poem, especially in longer formats.